 North of the main protected zone and disconnected from the rest of Vatnajökull National Park, is another section of park which protects the Jökulsárgljúfur Canyon, the thundering Dettifoss waterfall and the massive cliffs at Ásbyrgi, but these areas must be accessed from the ring road on the northern side of the island.

 Vatnajökull National Park can be visited at any time of year, although there are more visitors in the summer months between June and August.
 From May to September, you’ll experience extra-long days and generally warmer, drier weather, which makes for better hiking conditions.

-Our itineraries will give you suggestions for what is possible when you travel in Vatnajökull National Park, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Vatnajökull National Park, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Vatnajökull National Park

 - Lake Mývatn 58 miles away